 Historical Notes for this Recipe:

-This recipe was first posted for Weekend Herb Blogging, hosted by Anna’s Cool Finds.
-Anna has some Utah roots, so I think she might have liked the recipe!
-It was last updated with more information in 2024.
+This recipe was first posted many years ago for Weekend Herb Blogging, hosted by Anna’s Cool Finds.
+Anna has some Utah roots, so I think she liked the recipe!
+It was last updated with more information in 2026.